 Prior Requirement to Install Hive

-As I said earlier it’s very important to understand Apache hive runs on top of Hadoop Ecosystem and Hadoop Should be up and running with all demons.
+As I said earlier, it’s very important to understand Apache hive runs on top of the Hadoop Ecosystem and Hadoop Should be up and running with all demons.

 Some of the basic Hadoop demons are as follows:

 - Data node

 - Resource manager

 To check the Hadoop version, below is the command: